jonnonz1/nz-statute-book/acts/public/2007/unsolicited-electronic-messages-act-2007.md

 **General**

-### 37 Jurisdiction of District Courts
+### 37 Jurisdiction of District Court
-(1) In accordance with this Act, District Courts may hear and determine the following matters:
+(1) In accordance with this Act, the District Court may hear and determine the following matters:
   (a) recovery of an unpaid penalty specified in a civil infringement notice under section 31:
   (b) appeals from civil infringement notices under sections 32 and 33:
   (c) applications for an order in relation to an undertaking under sections 35 and 36: